gkjpettet/strike3/README.md

 title:                      "My Website"
 # Site title

+buildDrafts:             false
+# Whether posts with “drafts”: true in their frontmatter should be built when building the site
 ```
-I addition to the values above, you are free to add any other valid JSON key/value and this will be accessible by all template files in the active theme.
+In addition to the values above, you are free to add any other valid JSON key/value and this will be accessible by all template files in the active theme.
 For instance, you may want to set details about the site author:

 `"author": "Garry Pettet"`